RediSearch/RediSearch/docs/Commands.md

 * **PREFIX {count} {prefix}** tells the index which keys it should index.
 You can add several prefixes to index.
 Since the argument is optional, the default is * (all keys)

 * **FILTER {filter}** is a filter expression with the full RediSearch aggregation expression language.
-It is possible to use @__key to access the key that was just added/changed
+It is possible to use @__key to access the key that was just added/changed.
+A field can be used to set field name by passing `'FILTER @indexName=="myindexname"'`

 * **LANGUAGE {default_lang}**: If set indicates the default language for documents in the index.
 Default to English.
 * **LANGUAGE_FIELD {lang_field}**: If set indicates the document field that should be used as the document language.